How and where you use a layer depends on the type of layer and what you need to do with it. The following are examples:

 This setting can be changed on the item page Settings tab by checking the Allow others to export to different formats check box under Export Data.

-When you export from a hosted feature layer, ArcGIS Online creates one of the following items in the root folder of My Content:
+When you export from a hosted feature layer or from a layer within a hosted feature layer, ArcGIS Online creates one of the following items in the root folder of My Content:

 - CSV files—When you export from a point layer, latitude and longitude values for the points are exported to the CSV file.
 When you export a line or polygon layer, only nonspatial attributes are exported.